What Are The Current Funeral Regulations During COVID-19?

 Trying to arrange and attend a funeral can be difficult at the best of times, let alone during a global pandemic.
 There are a set of regulations and rules set out by the government to reduce the risk of transmission when it comes to COVID 19.
 In this post, we’ll go through some of the measures that have been put in place to ensure the safety of yourself and your loved ones during this difficult time.

 Like with any gathering of people, there is an increased risk in the transmission of COVID-19 if families choose to come together following the death of a family member/loved one.
 Whilst the government acknowledge the importance of the rituals and gathering that comes with a funeral, there are some advised precautions and actions that have been put in place in an effort to negate the risk of infection.
-This is especially important if there are people who seek to attend a funeral that is particularly vulnerable to COVID-19.
+This is especially important if there are people who seek to attend a funeral that are particularly vulnerable to COVID-19.

 If a death has been confirmed to be due to COVID-19, it’s universally recognised that those living in the household of the deceased have already been exposed to COVID-19 during the course of the deceased illness.
 With this being said, steps should still be taken to minimise any new exposure to those that are thinking of attending the funeral.
 Individuals who aren’t a part of the exposed household should take precaution especially those at risk of severe illness/are vulnerable.